Jasper-Ik/alphaAnime/README.md

 transform: skewX(30deg);
 transform: skewY(1.07rad);

-Well dont bother in trying to know all atleat my self got familiar with the most properties i feel will be relvevant in design accessible site; rotate, translate, and scale.
+Well dont bother in trying to know all atleat my self got familiar with the most properties i feel will be relevant in designing accessible sites; rotate, translate, and scale.

 Using CSS animations
 CSS animations make it possible to animate transitions from one CSS style configuration to another.
 Animations consist of two components, a style describing the CSS animation and a set of keyframes that indicate the start and end states of the animation's style, as well as possible intermediate waypoints.